yegor256/blog/_drafts/_tdd.md

 who fixes the test.
 If the code needs refactoring, it's a _bug_, just like any other bug, either functional or design.
 It has to be reported, assigned and paid for.
-We must not do any code modifications, no matter how good our intentions are, if they are not required and paid.
+We must not do any code modifications, no matter how good our intentions are, if they are not required _and paid_.
 Refactoring after fixing the test is a frivoulus violation of management and coordination structure in a project.